anoma/nspec/docs/architecture-1/abstractions/resource-old.md

 }
 ```

 Creation of new Resources happens via Ephemeral Resources inside a partial transaction.
 Ephemeral meaning that they count towards balance, but are not stored long term, though the proof for their validity is.

+!!! todo

-TODO Taiga: Is this correct?
+     Taiga: Is this correct?

 !!! example